 In addition, geotagging and face recognition are very useful features to have, but they are not must haves.

 XnView is the most complete photo management software program you can find for free.
 If you get used to it and can learn to use it for managing your metadata, XnView will serve you well.
-However, do not expect great photo editing features or a simple interface.
+However, do not expect great photo editing features or a simple and intuitive userinterface.

 Pro: Actively developed.
 Support for photo transfer.
 Full metadata editing support including EXIF, IPTC and XMP.
 Supports photo tagging, rating and color labels for photo selection.
 XnView has support for geotags and has reverse geocoding available as well through a third party application.